-In December, 400 musicians, young and old, marched onto the stage of the 23rd Street Armory, in Philadelphia, Pennsylvania.
-One hauled out a cello with dangling strings.
-Another cradled a trumpet wrapped in duct tape.
+In December, 400 musicians, young and old, marched onto a stage in Philadelphia, Pennsylvania.
+One had a trumpet wrapped in duct tape.
+One hauled out a cello with torn strings.
 Others carried broken violins, flutes, and drums.
 They took their seats.
-Then they played music written specifically for broken instruments owned by the School District of Philadelphia.
+Then they played.
+The music was written for broken instruments from Philadelphia’s public schools.

 So far, these efforts have raised more than $250,000.
-That’s enough to cover the cost of 800 repairs.
-“At this rate, we will have all of the instruments fixed up [for] the start of the school year in the fall,” Blackson says.
-In addition, Temple Contemporary will furnish schools with instrument repair kits.
-The kits will allow teachers to make basic repairs themselves.
+That’s enough to pay for 800 repairs.
+“At this rate, we will have all of the instruments fixed up [for] the start of the 2018 school year in the fall,” Blackson says.
+Temple Contemporary will also donate instrument repair kits to schools.
+The kits will allow teachers to make basic repairs.

-But Symphony for a Broken Orchestra is restoring more than just instruments, says bass player Joseph Conyers.
+But Symphony for a Broken Orchestra is restoring more than just instruments.
+That’s according to bass player Joseph Conyers.
 He is a member of the Philadelphia Orchestra.
-Conyers believes the project is highlighting the importance of school music programs.
-Funding for music education in Philadelphia dropped from $1.3 million in 2010 to $110,000 this year.
+Conyers believes the project is spotlighting school music programs.
 “Repairing the instruments is the start of a conversation about the role music can play to help young people,” Conyers says.

-Blackson hopes the project helps people see the broken instruments as opportunities rather than as problems.
+Blackson hopes that people will see each broken instrument as an opportunity.
 “Learning how to play music transforms us,” he says.
-“We hope that every child can be transformed through music.”